-What’s new is him.
+What’s new is our son.
 He’s changed.
-He turned the corner on sophomore year and sprinted into junior, and he knew.
-He wants to join in.
-He wants to drink too.
-He wants to get high.
-Not everyone is, but his friends are, and he’s missing the fun.
+He turned the corner on sophomore year and sprinted into his junior year, and he knew.
+He wanted to join in.
+He wanted to drink too.
+He wanted to get high.
+(Not everyone is, but his friends are, and he’s missing the fun.)

 “Do you want me to hide it?” he asks.
 “Or do you want me to tell you?”

 “I want you to wait,” I say, and he does.
-Until he doesn’t want to anymore.
+Until he says he doesn’t want to anymore.

 “I need some time to figure this out,” I say.
 “How much time do I have?”

-He estimates about 7 or 8 months, but then three months short of this time he presses me.
+He estimates 7 or 8 months, but a few months later, he presses me:

 “What are we going to do?” he says.
 “This is stressing me out.
 Nothing is changing.
 You just keep saying wait, and I know I’m not going to.”